AoiMoe/tm-nsfplay/README.md

 ## Licenses

 - kbhit : GPLv2
-- nezp0948s : PDS, although there are some exceptions
+- nezplug([external source](https://github.com/AoiMoe/nezplug)) : PDS, although there are some exceptions
 - nsfplay.c : GPLv2

 For the details, see the text files in each portions.